Zeroxeron/StlExtractor/README.md

-# Convert .stl into .json as a mesh data
+# Convert .stl into .json as a polygonal mesh data

 This small project was created to easify 3D object creation in some other software.